JasselD/JasselNotes/DSA revision/Radix Sort.md

 - Non-comparative sorting algorithm that sorts numbers( or strings) by processing individual digits
-- It sorts elements digit by digit, starting from the least significany digit(LSD) to the most significan
+- It sorts elements digit by digit, starting from the least significany digit(LSD) to the most significant digit (MSD)
+- Time complexity O